Markovian dynamics of concurrent systems: Introduction

-In the literature, such monoids are called free partially commutative monoids, heaps monoids or \emph{trace monoids}~\cite{cartier69,viennot86,diekert90,VNBi,krob03}.
-They have a nice interpretation in Combinatorics through Viennot's heaps of pieces theory.
-Because of their applications in both fields, trace monoids stand at an intersection point between Computer Science and Combinatorics.

 In most relevant applications, the notion of \emph{state} of a system is essential.
+However, trace monoids are stateless models: given some sequence of actions $(\alpha_1,\dots,\alpha_n)$ corresponding to the element $\alpha_1\cdot\ldots\cdot\alpha_n$ of the monoid~$\M$, any new action $a\in\Sigma$ can be immediately executed, resulting in the new element $\alpha_1\cdot\ldots\cdot\alpha_n\cdot a\in\M$.
+A natural way to enrich a trace monoid $\M$ with a notion of state is to consider a \emph{monoid action} of $\M$ on the desired set of states---of course, specifying the relations between states and actions is still the responsibility of the model designer.

-A natural structure for an asynchronous system is thus a pair $(\XS,\M)$, where $X$ is a finite set of states, and $\M$ is a trace monoid, together with a right monoid action $\varphi:\XS\times\M\to\XS$ of $\M$ over~$\XS$, denoted by $\varphi(\alpha,x)=\alpha\cdot x$.
+Hence, the concurrent systems we will consider in this paper have the form of a pair $(\XS,\M)$, where $X$ is a finite set of states, and $\M$ is a trace monoid together with a right monoid action $\varphi:\XS\times\M\to\XS$ of $\M$ over~$\XS$, denoted by $\varphi(\alpha,x)=\alpha\cdot x$.
 If $1$ denotes the unit element of the monoid, the monoid action obeys the two following axioms:

-It is worth observing that acceptor graphs are a particular instance of the above.
-Indeed, let $A$ be a finite set, and let $M$ be an incidence matrix over~$A$.
-Hence $M=(M_{i,j})_{(i,j)\in A\times A}$ satisfies $M_{i,j}\in\{0,1\}$, and the system can go from state $i$ to state $j$ in one step if and only if $M_{i,j}=1$\,.
-Let: